notkshitijsingh/document-retrieval-system-for-llms/README.md

 ├── README.md                 # Documentation with details on how to run the project ├── requirements.txt          # Python dependencies
-├── run.py                    # Entry point for running the Flask app └── test_requests/
+├── run.py                    # Entry point for running the Flask app
-    └── test_search.sh        # Example script to test the /search endpoint using curl
 ```

 ---